Tech Tip #73: 3 Ways to Make Your Twin Disc, Rockford, NACD or WPT Power PTO Clutch Last Longer

 How a few simple steps can extend the life of your PTO

-This Tech Tip, one in a series we publish for engine professionals, is aimed at helping people get more life out of their Rockford or Twin Disc power takeoff clutch assemblies.
+This Tech Tip, one in a series we publish for engine professionals, is aimed at helping people get more life out of their PTO clutch assemblies.

 Other PTO Tech Tips include

-2. High side loads.
-Does your Rockford or Twin Disc power takeoff have several pulleys installed on the output shaft?
-If you are putting heavy side loads on your output shaft, your bearings might not last.
-Installing a rear support plate will result in a longer lasting PTO.
-Many Twin Disc clutches already have predrilled holes in the back of the housing to accept a support plate.
-If you are running a Rockford PTO, you won’t have these holes, even though the Rockford might still be side load rated.
-But that’s not a problem.
+2. High side loads – Whether you are running a Twin Disc, Rockford, NACD or WPT Power PTO, they are designed to accommodate a certain amount of “side-load”.
+Often the pulley or pulleys installed on the output shaft to drive your equipment can transmit excessive side load forces through the PTO.
+How might this happen?
+If the belts on the pulley are over tightened or the engine involuntarily goes from a high RPM to a low RPM quickly (ex. a chipper or grinder getting bogged down), both scenarios can lead to pushing your PTO and pilot bearing beyond what they are designed to handle.
+Many PTOs already have predrilled holes in the back of the bell housing to accept a support plate.
+However, even if you won’t have these holes, that’s not a problem.
 Simply fabricate a rear support plate that would resemble a cradle to install at the back of the PTO.
 This will prevent side movement and deflection.
 Your pilot bearing will thank you.
-See Tech Tip #47: Running a Twin Disc/Rockford PTO?
+See Tech Tip #147: Running a NACD, Rockford, Twin Disc, or WPT Power PTO?
 Want It to last Longer? for more details on how to build a support cradle for your Twin Disc/Rockford PTO.

-3. Chinese pilot bearings.
-Most bearing distributors have good computer-based bearing part number interchanges.
+3. Inferior Pilot Bearings – Most bearing distributors have good computer-based bearing part number interchanges.
 The problem is when a guy calls his local bearing house for a pilot bearing, they’ll take the number you give them, run it through their computer and come up with an off-shore substitute.
 Their parts guy thinks he is doing you a favor by saving you a dollar or two with a no-name bearing.
-Now, we’ve got nothing against Chinese pilot bearings.
-After all, they make good sinkers on a codfish rig.
-Please though make sure that you aren’t replacing a sealed, double row bearing with a single row bearing in order to save a couple of bucks.
-We stock a premium, US made line of pilot bearings and would be happy to supply you with a pilot bearing that will give you long service life.
+Now, we’ve got nothing against saving a buck, but please make sure that you aren’t replacing a sealed, double-row bearing with a single-row bearing in order to save a couple of bucks; you will pay for it in the long-run or maybe even the short-run.
+We stock a premium line of pilot bearings and would be happy to supply you with a pilot bearing that will give you a long service life.

-For a quick overview on how to adjust your over-center clutch, take a look our at Tech Tip #48: Maintaining Your Rockford and Twin Disc Power Takeoff Clutch.
-We have Workshop Manuals for both Twin Disc and Rockford power takeoff clutches in stock and ready to send to you by Express Mail.
+For a quick overview on how to adjust your over-center clutch, take a look at our Tech Tip #48: Maintaining Your Rockford and Twin Disc Power Takeoff Clutch.

 Share